top of page

 The term “force multiplier” comes from military strategy.
 It means an element that increases the effectiveness of a unit without increasing its size.

-In a non-profit, the founder is the core unit.
-The execution partner is the multiplier.
+In a nonprofit, the founder is the core unit.
+The fractional executive is the multiplier.

 • Bridging context between teams, timelines, and tools